 BMW 530E iPERFORMANCE.

-From the outside, there’s little to give the game away that this 5 Series has hybrid power.
-Only the badging and the extra filler flap (hiding the charging port) reveal that this BMW has not one, but two forms of propulsion.
-Inside there are bespoke digital dials on the dashboard and an eDrive button by the gear lever, plus e-Drive sill finishers.
+From the outside, only the badging, blue brake callipers and the extra filler flap (hiding the charging port) reveal that this BMW has not one, but two forms of propulsion.
+Inside there are bespoke digital dials on the dashboard and an eDrive button by the gearlever, plus e-Drive sill finishers.
 Otherwise, it’s a typical 5 Series: classy, logical and impeccably comfortable.
 The only other difference is the boot size, due to the need to accommodate a 9.2kW/h battery beneath the boot floor.
 This is 410 litres, compared with 530 litres for the conventional 5 Series models.

 A torsionally-stiff but light body construction gives the 5 Series excellent occupant protection in the event of an accident, while systems like Dynamic Stability Control help to ensure you don’t have one.
 Pedestrian warning with city braking function comes as standard, while features like Lane Departure Warning and Adaptive Headlights are options.

-The biggest rival to the 530e probably comes from within the 5 Series stable, so it’s a question of deciding if a PHEV is the right choice for your needs.
-If you live in an urban area and your commute is less than 28 miles, the 530e will enable you to use it as a pure electric vehicle for work and a ‘normal’ 5 Series on longer journeys.
+There are strong advantages for company car users to choosing a PHEV with its lower fuel consumption and CO2 emissions, and the good news about the 530e iPerformance is that there are no downsides.
+You get the refinement, technology and driving enjoyment of a BMW 5 Series and among executive class cars it doesn’t get better than that.
+If you live in an urban area and your commute is less than 31 miles, the 530e will enable you to use it as a pure electric vehicle for work and a ‘normal’ 5 Series on longer journeys.
 Company car tax payers too will benefit from an official CO2 emissions figure of 46g/km.

 M Sport model.